lquvatexas/NeurT-FDR/README.md

 # NeurT-FDR

 This library contains code for NeurT-FDR, a method for controlling false discovery rate by incorporating feature hierarchy.
+This paper is published at Proceedings of the 31st ACM International Conference on Information and Knowledge Management (CIKM 2022). https://doi.org/10.1145/3511808.3557672

 # Repository